Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Dirac observables and the gauge-fixing equivalence

 \subsubsection{Longitudinal gauge}

-The next example is given by another gauge that is well-known in the isotropic case - the \textit{longitudinal gauge}.
+Our next example is another well-known gauge in the isotropic case - the \textit{longitudinal gauge}.
 It assumes that there is no scalar shear perturbation (defined in Appendix \ref{geoquant}) and that the shift vector vanishes.
 The first condition reads: